 It’s also one of the highest mountain lakes of its size anywhere, elevated at 8,000 feet above sea level.
 It was the ancestral home to the Ute Indians, long revered as a southwest treasure.
 Vallecito Lake is located 18 miles from Durango, and is one of the town’s most loved recreation spots.
 With camping, cabins, and a few year round restaurants here, it makes a cool base for Four Corners exploration.

-Vellecito Lake is home to a community of about 2,000 summer residents and 400-500 year round locals.
+Vallecito Lake is home to a community of about 2,000 summer residents and 400-500 year round locals.
 It’s located beside the San Juan National Forest.
+To the east of Vallecito Lake is its smaller sister lake, Lemon Reservoir.
+It’s also managed by the Bureau of Reclamation.

 The lake is open to a range of boats, from kayaks to power boats.
 You can bring your own and lunch from the boat ramp, or rent one seasonally at the marina.